Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

 }
 ```

-Our `split` function takes a slice of bytes (`&[u8]`) and returns a `Vec<u8>`.
-It converts an input of up-to 3 bytes of input to an output of up-to 4 bytes as output, converting the 8-bit numbers into 6-bit numbers.
+As you can see in the function signature, the `split` function takes a slice of bytes (`&[u8]`) and returns a `Vec<u8>`.
+It converts the input of up-to 3 bytes into an output of up-to 4 bytes.
+Essentially converting the 8-bit unsigned integers into 6-bit.

-> To make this happen we make heavy use of bitwise operations.
-Depending on the length of the input we're applying different operations.
-In case of an 1-byte input, we return two bytes where the first 6 bits of the input byte are returned as the first output byte, and the last two bits of the input byte are returned as the second byte.
+To achieve this, we use bitwise operations to shuffle the bits around.
+In case of a 1-byte input, we return two bytes where the first 6 bits of the input byte are returned as the first output byte, the last two bits of the input byte are returned as the second byte.
 In case of a 3 byte input, we follow the same kind of steps to piece different parts of the bytes together to form 4 output bytes each holding 6 bits of information.

 **[__!__] Include graphic of how we split and stitch the bits together**

-### Encoding against our Alphabet
+### Encoding using our Alphabet
-Now that we have a mechanism to convert from 8-bit numbers to 6-bit numbers, let's chunk the original data into 3-byte portions and run them through our split functions.
+Now that we have a mechanism to convert from 8-bit numbers to 6-bit numbers, let's slice the input data into 3-byte chunks and run them through our split function.
+Once they're split, we can convert each chunk by looking up the 6-bit number in our alphabet:

 ```rust
 pub fn encode_using_alphabet<T: Alphabet>(alphabet: &T, data: &[u8]) -> String {